-Wisconsin Fresh Start Projects DOH in cooperation with other state and federal agencies, replicates the Operation Fresh Start (OFS) program model to provide at-risk young people with education, employment skills, and career direction leading to economic self-sufficiency.
+Wisconsin Fresh Start Projects DEHCR in cooperation with other state and federal agencies, replicates the Operation Fresh Start (OFS) program model to provide at-risk young people with education, employment skills, and career direction leading to economic self-sufficiency.
 This is accomplished through meaningful service including constructing housing for low-income families.
-Funds are currently provided from the DOH HOME-HHR program, the Department of Corrections' Division of Community Corrections, and other sources.
+The program is administered by the Department of Corrections' Division of Community Corrections.